spread-ai/docs-comments/docs/module-2/querying-spread.md

      <figcaption>Running the API call on `dimensions`</figcaption>
 </figure>

-The API call returns an HTTP 400 error in the response window on the right-hand:
+The API call returns an HTTP 400 error in the response window on the right-hand side:

 <figure markdown="span">
      ![An HTTP 400 error](src/api-call-error.png)